aviv1ron1/psl/README.md

 Another option this module has is an update mechanism from code that updates the local list from the [public list from Mozilla](https://publicsuffix.org/).

+Lastly this module improves run time for parsing and validating domains.

 In addition to the [original plugin's api](https://www.npmjs.com/package/psl) this module has the following methods:

 ### `update(options, callback)`